atauenis/ViewTube/Readme-userscript.txt

 System requirements:
 * Firefox 3.5+, Opera 11.64+, or Google Chrome
 * Greasemonkey or Tampermonkey add-on (except on Opera Presto)
-* WebOne proxy server running on another PC with avconv
+* WebOne 0.9.2+ proxy server running on another PC with FFmpeg

 On all browsers it's need to install Greasemonkey or Tampermonkey add-ons.
 The only exception is Opera 11/12, where the user script can work without